-Today is Saturday, the 19th of November, 2022, in the 33rd week of Ordinary Time.
+Today is Tuesday, the 21st of March, 2023, in the fourth week of Lent.

-May the peace of Christ be with you today!
+May the peace of the Lord be with you always!

 TODAY’S DEVOTIONAL AND PRAYERS

 Great is your mercy, O LORD; give me life according to your justice.
 (Psalms 119:156 NRSV)

 This is the day that the LORD has made; let us rejoice and be glad in it.
 (Psalms 118:24 NRSV)

 Lord our God, we look to your Holy Spirit.
 Unite us with your Spirit, we pray.
 May we be children of your Spirit, ruled throughout our lives by your Spirit.
 There is so much else around us wanting to teach us and claiming to represent the truth, and we are full of fear unless help comes from your Spirit alone.
 Your Spirit comes to us as helper and comforter, who helps us find the way to go.
 Hear us, your children, whom you want to lead and whose Savior you want to be through Jesus Christ, our Lord.
 Amen.

 until a spirit from on high is poured out on us, and the wilderness becomes a fruitful field, and the fruitful field is deemed a forest.
 Then justice will dwell in the wilderness, and righteousness abide in the fruitful field.
 The effect of righteousness will be peace, and the result of righteousness, quietness and trust forever.
 (Isaiah 32:15-17 NRSV)

 - for the effects and results of the righteousness of God, which are peace, quietness, and trust forever

 - for the Holy Spirit, our helper and our teacher